Junhui20/Student-Routine-Organizer/README.md

 ## 🤝 Integration with Team

-Your **Diary Journal Module** is designed to integrate seamlessly with the other team modules:
+**Diary Journal Module** is designed to integrate seamlessly with the other team modules:

 - **Shared Authentication**: All modules use the same user login system
 - **Consistent UI/UX**: Same styling and navigation across modules